RobertFurtuna10/FINAL_PROJECT_FD_BDD/README.md

     assert expected_error_message in actual_error_message
 ```
 time: Used for introducing delays in the test execution, providing a pause between actions.

-faker: This library is used to generate fake data such as names and email addresses.
-In this particular case, the fake library is used to generate a new email address each time the registration functionality is tested with valid credentials.
-Without this library, the test would not pass because if the same email is entered twice, the account registration cannot be successful.

 behave: This is the primary BDD testing framework for Python.
 - **browser-file**: The following Browser class defines a simple wrapper around the Selenium WebDriver to manage the browser instance.
 It initializes a Chrome WebDriver instance, maximizes the window, and sets an implicit wait time of 3 seconds for finding elements before throwing an exception.